cman131/devcycle-server/README.md

 ##Installation

 * Clone this repository into /usr/local/
-* Inside the root directory of our application, install all project dependencies by runnning our setup script `bash setup.sh`
+* Inside the root directory of your application, install all project dependencies by runnning our setup script `bash setup.sh`
 * Create a virtual host & WSGI file for the Apache server to display the Django application.
 Open the httpd.conf file 'nano /etc/apache2/httpd.conf'.
 Copy and paste the following, you may edit these values if desired (such as where to collect static files).